Contact

 The importance of estate planning

 IHT is currently charged at a rate of 40% on the part of an estate above the nil rate band threshold of £325,000 (but this amount may vary depending on circumstances).
 For large estates this can present a significant amount of IHT.
-However, Agricultural Relief (AR) of up to 100% is currently available for farming activities.
+However, Agricultural Relief (AR) of either 100% or 50% is available for land and buildings used for farming activities.

 AR only covers agricultural property and land that is used to grow crops or to rear animals intensively.
-The relief is restricted to the agricultural value which may vary from the open market value.
-AR may also include:
+The relief is restricted to the agricultural value which may vary, sometimes significantly, from the open market value.
+AR may include:

 When it comes to IHT, HMRC looks at farming estates in the round, taking into account the various ways the land is used and occupied, among other factors.
 As such, any activity which diversifies from agricultural use may risk the whole business not qualifying for AR.

-However, Business Relief (BR) may be applicable.
+However, Business Relief (BR) may instead be applicable.
 This is typically less generous than AR, but can still help to reduce IHT liability.
 In addition, BR is not always available, as to qualify the land needs to be used for trading and generating an income rather than investment purposes.
 The Balfour test stipulates a ratio of 51% trading to 49% investing in land.
 As such, when it comes to diversification there is a fine balance between qualifying for either AR or BR and losing all IHT reliefs.
-Following a review of IHT generally, the split between trading and non-trading may become even more important for both AR and BR if the government increases the need for trading activity to an 80:20 split as has been suggested.
+This 51 : 49 split has been the subject of reviews and may be altered, perhaps to an 80:20 split.

 To put this into context, running a B&B would be seen as trade, but letting cottages out to holiday makers is seen as investing in the land unless significant extra services are provided.
-Similarly, running a full service livery yard can be counted as a trade, but renting out stables and field grazing to horse owners is seen as investing in the land.
+Similarly, running a full service livery yard may be counted as a trade, but renting out stables and field grazing to horse owners is seen as investing in the land.
 Farm owners should be particularly mindful of how the main farmhouse is used, as this is often a sizable asset.
+If AR is lost, relief on a farmhouse is likely to be lost, or at best extremely limited when relying on BR.

 With all of these factors in mind, it is advisable to make estate planning part of any wider diversification business plans, as the implications for IHT can have a large impact on the type of diversification pursued.